Agoric/documentation/main/ertp/guide/purses-and-payments.md

 of that `brand`.
 Neither a `purse` nor a `payment` can ever change their associated `brand`.

-Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all (`empty` in amountMath terms).
+Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all (`empty` in AmountMath terms).
 In the same way you might have separate bank accounts for different purposes, you can have different purses for the same brand of digital asset.
 One purse might hold 2 Quatloos and another purse might hold 3 Quatloos.